13 Vitamins from A to K: How to Get Enough

 Vitamin A helps the body grow and repair damaged skin cells.
 It is also important for our vision, immune system, cell growth, and more.

-Source: In order to get enough vitamin A through your diet, you should eat eggs, fish that are high in omega fatty acids, and vegetables like carrots, broccoli, spinach, tomatoes, deep orange, and dark green fruits.
+Source: To get enough vitamin A through your diet, you should eat eggs, fish high in omega fatty acids, and vegetables like carrots, broccoli, spinach, tomatoes, deep orange, and dark green fruits.

 Daily Allowance (male/female): 900 µg/700 µg